namikaze-40p/obsidian-tab-selector/README.md

 This is an [Obsidian](https://obsidian.md/) plugin which can switch to the desired tab in about two actions without leaving the home position on the keyboard.

+> [!NOTE]
+>
+> - Supported: Switch tabs in the same window.
+> - Not supported: Switch tabs between different windows.

 ## How to use

 ### Open tab selector